Physician Assistant Studies

 - Accurately and adequately document and record information regarding the care process for medical, legal, quality, and financial purposes.

-Goal Three SLOs:
+Goal Three SLOs/PDCs:

 - Demonstrate caring and respectful behaviors when interacting with patients and their families;